vtexdocs/help-center-content/docs/announcements/en/inventory-and-shipping-learn-what-has-changed-in-the-inventory-management.md

 ---
-title: "Inventory & Shipping: learn what has changed in the "Inventory management" tab "
+title: 'Inventory & Shipping: learn what has changed in the "Inventory management" tab '
 id: 6AKTFKEdVMyjRdDBv3vGkv
 status: PUBLISHED
 createdAt: 2020-10-29T15:15:14.224Z